“A standout silk who regularly appears in high-value catastrophic injury cases. He elicits stellar market praise… ”

-Derek O’Sullivan QC’s practice concentrates on very high value catastrophic injury claims.
-Derek is also regularly instructed in a wide range of insurance disputes and by individuals/corporations facing health and safety prosecutions following workplace accidents.
-Derek was named ‘Personal Injury & Clinical Negligence Junior of the Year‘ at the Chambers Bar Awards 2012.
-In 2013, 2014, 2015 and 2016 he was a “Star Individual” in the Chambers Personal Injury ranking for Juniors.
-He took Silk in 2016 and is ranked as a Leading Personal Injury Silk in both Chambers and Partners 2018 and Legal 500 2018.
-He is also ranked a leading Silk in Health and Safety in the Legal 500 2017.
+Derek was named ‘Personal Injury & Clinical Negligence Junior of the Year‘ at the Chambers Bar Awards 2012 and then in 2013, 2014, 2015 and 2016 he was a “Star Individual” in the Chambers Personal Injury ranking for Juniors.
+He took Silk in 2016 and his practice has grown whilst in Silk.
+He is a Band 1 Leading Personal Injury Silk in both Chambers and Partners 2021 and a Leading Silk in Legal 500 2021.

 “A master tactician and strategic thinker who is always on his game.
 The depth and breadth of his knowledge across a wide range of issues is second to none”.
 Chambers 2018

 Derek’s practice concentrates on cases where claimants have been catastrophically injured.
-He is regularly instructed in cases involving spinal injury, traumatic brain injury (including subtle brain injury cases) and amputation.
+He has a particular expertise in relation to brain injury cases- not only cases of severe traumatic brain injury but also “subtle” brain injury cases and cases involving cumulative causes-and spinal injury cases.
+He is also regularly instructed in amputation cases.
 Derek is familiar with all elements of catastrophic injury cases and is used to leading a team (including extensive medical expert evidence) defending very high value claims.

 Derek has acted in a very considerable number of occupier’s liability claims with the cases dealt with including:-